Story

 There was no light.
 Most of the soldiers in the boats couldn’t see anything, but they knew they must be close because the wind offshore brought the smell of charcoal smoke and dry grass.
 The first assault troops landed sometime after eight bells.
 The only sounds they heard were the metallic jingle of their gear and the crunch of their boots on the wet beach.
 Two shore-based searchlights snapped open to look for aircraft.
 It took a moment for the enemy to realize that danger was coming at them not from the sky but from the sea.
 As coastal batteries opened fire, men on the flagship Augusta heard a voice over the loudspeaker call out, “Play ball!”

 The big guns of the United States Western Naval Task Force tore apart the dark sky, and the main landing force prepared to go ashore at Fedala, near Casablanca.
 The landing on North Africa was under way.
-On November 8, 1942, eleven months after Pearl Harbor, American military forces had finally crossed the Atlantic to seek out the German army and fight it.
+On November 8, 1942, 11 months after Pearl Harbor, American military forces had finally crossed the Atlantic to seek out the German army and fight it.

 In breaching the African coast, American soldiers, who two weeks before had been bivouacked in Norfolk, Virginia, were heading into battle on a continent where neither army wanted to be.
 A truism of war, however, holds that you don’t always get to fight where you want to.
-Sometimes the important thing is just to have a fight.
+Sometimes, the important thing is just to have a fight.

 The American landing in North Africa came as a result of a long and snarled skein of events reaching back to 1940.
 Africa became an official theater of operations on June 28, when Benito Mussolini, thinking he could increase his prestige with an easy desert victory, declared war on Egypt.
 He dispatched some 250,000 troops to drive to the Suez Canal.
 The attack was a sound strategic idea, but his ill-trained army was not up to the tactical requirements of the job.
-Two British divisions under the command of Gen. Sir Richard O’Connor banged the Italians hard at Sidi Baranni, capturing, in Winston Churchill’s phrase, “five acres of officers and two hundred acres of other ranks.”
+Two British divisions under the command of Gen. Sir Richard O’Connor banged the Italians hard at Sidi Baranni, capturing, in Winston Churchill’s phrase, “five acres of officers and 200 acres of other ranks.”
 O’Connor pursued the Italian army across the desert until Adolf Hitler, viewing the campaign with contempt and distaste from Berlin, decided it was time to bail out his stumbling ally.
 He called on Erwin Rommel, a hero of the battle for France who knew tanks as well as anyone in the war, to handle the situation.
 Under Rommel, the German army became, for a time, the dominant military force in Africa.
 It also became a target.

 Targets were what American military planners were looking for in 1942.
 President Franklin Roosevelt had committed America to a policy of waging war against Germany first and Japan second, but so far the only American troops to take the offensive were in the Pacific.
 The pressure for action in the West was great.
-Russia had been given money and matériel, but
+Russia had been given money and matériel, but Premier